noir-lang/noir/docs/docs/how_to/how-to-oracles.md

 In a JS environment, an RPC server is not strictly necessary, as you may want to resolve your oracles without needing any JSON call at all.
 NoirJS simply expects that you pass a callback function when you generate proofs, and that callback function can be anything.

-For example, if your circuit expects the host machine to provide CPU pseudo-randomness, you could simply pass it as the `foreignCallHandler`.
+For example, if your Noir program expects the host machine to provide CPU pseudo-randomness, you could simply pass it as the `foreignCallHandler`.
 You don't strictly need to create an RPC server to serve pseudo-randomness, as you may as well get it directly in your app:

 ```js
 const foreignCallHandler = (name, inputs) => crypto.randomBytes(16) // etc